 Draw Colors from Photos

-If you want a realistic color palette that relates to your company or lifestyle, try uploading images of your products, landscape, or environment and draw color palettes from them.
-Several of the color palette generators listed below allow you to do this easily.
+If you want a realistic color palette that relates to your company or lifestyle, try uploading images of your products, landscape, or environment and draw from them.
+Color palette generators allow you to do this easily.

 7 Best Color Palette Generators

-One of the first steps of any design project is setting the tone with a distinct color palette.
+One of the first steps of any design project is setting the tone with a distinct color scheme that includes contrasting colors in the right hues and shades.
 These random color palette generators will get you started—for free!

-The Canva color palette generator is a simple tool that lets you make complex color combinations quickly.
-You can generate a color palette from images that you upload or search from precreated color combinations (with catchy names like Retro Punch and Padlocked Doors!).
+This simple tool lets you make complex color combinations quickly.
+You can generate a color palette from images you upload, or search precreated color combinations (with catchy names like Retro Punch and Padlocked Doors!).
 Just copy and paste the color codes to use them in your digital projects.

 Adobe’s color generator is the best choice for professional designers, as it’s easy to integrate with other Adobe programs.
-Use the color wheel to design color palettes based on 10 different palette types—complementary, monochromatic, and analogous styles and more.
-You can also extract colors from an image and save them as a custom color palette.
+Use the color wheel to discover complementary colors.
+Then design color palettes based on ten different palette types—monochromatic, analogous styles, and more.
+You can also extract colors from an image and save them as a custom palette.

-If you have one color in mind but aren’t sure what others will work well with it, check out Muzli’s color palette generator.
+If you have one color in mind but aren’t sure what its complementary colors are, check out Muzli’s color palette generator.
 Selecting one color gives you a variety of combinations, as well as examples of how they’re used in creative designs so you have immediate inspiration for how they can be applied.
 You can easily download the palette or browse combinations that share similar colors.

-If you’ve ever wanted to understand the color scheme behind popular brands like Amazon, Blackberry, Direct TV, or Google, look no further.
+If you’ve ever wanted to understand the color scheme behind popular brands like Amazon, Coca-Cola, Direct TV, or Google, look no further.
 BrandColors serves up exactly what its name says: the color palettes behind popular brands.
-Clicking each color (like Audi’s white color code) saves the color code to your clipboard.
+Clicking any color (like Audi’s white color code) saves the color code to your clipboard.

 Make Your Own Color Palette!